 Breeds Prone to Seizures

-While any dog can suffer from seizures, there are certain breeds genetically predisposed to epilepsy.
+While any dog can suffer from seizures, there are certain breeds genetically predisposed to canine epilepsy.
 Responsible breeders will eliminate those with epilepsy from the breeding pool, but it’s not an exact science.

 The following breeds are most likely to suffer from seizures: Beagles, Keeshonds, Belgian Tervurens, Golden Retrievers, Labrador Retrievers, Vizslas, Shelties, Bernese Mountain Dogs, Saint Bernards, Border Collies and German Shepherds.